iconifyit/json-to-model/README.md

 ### Specifying Data Types

-In most cases, `JsonToJsModel` can figure out what the intended type is, including dates (using `Date.parse()`).
+In most cases, `json-to-js-model` can figure out what the intended type is, including dates (using `Date.parse()`).
-If you encounter an error in `JsonToJsModel`'s type detection, you can explicitly decale the type by appending it to the field (property) name with double colons `firstName::string` or `birthday::date` or `age::number`.
+If you encounter an error in `json-to-js-model`'s type detection, you can explicitly decale the type by appending it to the field (property) name with double colons `firstName::string` or `birthday::date` or `age::number`.
-`JsonToJsModel` will honor the declared type over all other considerations.
+`json-to-js-model` will honor the declared type over all other considerations.
 It will also strip the type declaration from the final property name so you won't end up with `firstName::string` in your JS class.

 **DO NOT** add type delcarations to meta properties (those with two underscores at the beginning of the name).